adamsilver/fdpb/05-Inbox-Management.md

 To do this, the success messgae needs to contain a button with the words *Undo*.
 Clicking it will undo their previous action and restore the emails back into their inbox.

-## (De)Select all (TODO)

-With a list of my favourite products, or a list of emails, quite often we might want to select and act upon all options in a list.
-We may want to, for example archive all the emails.
-Having a (de)select all button makes sense.

-- Without JS?
-Use buttons to reload the page with all selected.
-- With JS piggyback the button/link to not do a post back.
-- checkbox indeterminate state.
-- button aria-pressed?
-- Could just have a button that doesn't rely on checking boxes.
-"Delete all" for example.

 ## Summary

 TODO